newren/git-filter-repo/INSTALL.md

 installation", the other sections may have useful tips.

-Optionally, if you also want to use some of the contrib scripts, then you need to make sure you have a git_filter_repo.py file which is either a link to or copy of git-filter-repo, and you need to place that git_filter_repo.py file in $PYTHONPATH.
+Optionally, if you also want to use some of the contrib scripts, then you need to make sure you have a `git_filter_repo.py` file which is either a link to or copy of `git-filter-repo`, and you need to place that git_filter_repo.py file in $PYTHONPATH.

 # Installation via Package Manager